 Humility is defined as “a modest or low view of one’s own importance.”

-Most wives who write to me are interested in growing a wholesome marriage.
+Most wives who read my blog are interested in growing a wholesome marriage.
 Where communication is the problem, they want to know how to break down the barriers and connect with their husbands.

-I just did a survey, and a good percentage of the respondents confirmed better communication as the top need in their marriage/relationships.
+I just did a survey, and a good percentage of the respondents confirmed better communication as the top need in their relationship.

 Today I want to talk about the one thing that had the greatest influence in bettering communication in my marriage.